MurageKabui/CL-QuickTranslate/README.md

-  To save time, this program offers a quick solution to use one liners to achieve the same goal , and with the possibility to fully automate the process using batch scrips or just any other desired programming langauge.
-Quite useful when you want to translate simple words/sentences and file contents to any desired langauge. i.e <br> ```QTranslate.exe -f "My Discord Server Rules.txt" -l "french" >> Fr_DiscordRules.txt```
+  To save time, this program offers a quick solution to use one liners to achieve the same goal , and with the possibility to fully automate the process using batch scrips or just any other desired programming language.
+Quite handy when you want to translate simple words/sentences and file contents to any desired language. i.e <br> ```QTranslate.exe -f "My Discord Server Rules.txt" -l "french" >> Fr_DiscordRules.txt```

   ### Installation